AdobeDocs/real-time-cdp-collaboration.en/help/guide/connect/establishing-connections.md

 >[!CONTEXTUALHELP]
 >id="rtcdp_collaboration_connection_settings_matchkeys"
 >title="Match keys"
->abstract="Match keys are prefilled with the ones that you selected at your organizational level.
+>abstract="Match keys are prefilled with common match keys that you and your collaborator selected at the account level.
 You can toggle off any match keys that you do not want to use in this connection."

 >[!CONTEXTUALHELP]
 >id="rtcdp_collaboration_connection_settings_creditsplit"